Registration now open; Clinic quickly reached capacity in 2012

 Cole to be honored at annual team banquet on April 17.

-Tom Anastos, a Michigan State alumnus who has excelled in the sport of hockey as a player, coach, administrator, and visionary, was appointed to the position of Head Coach of the Michigan State Hockey program on March 23, 2011.
+Tom Anastos, a Michigan State alumnus who has excelled in the sport of hockey as a player, coach, administrator, and visionary, was appointed to the position of head coach of the Michigan State Hockey program on March 23, 2011.
 Anastos, who previously served as the commissioner of the Central Collegiate Hockey Association for 13 seasons, became just the sixth Michigan State hockey coach in program history and the fourth in the modern era.
+In his third season at the helm of the Spartan program, he will lead the Green and White into the inaugural year of play in the Big Ten Conference.

 Anastos' first season behind the bench (2011-12) featured an experience-laden team with nine seniors and 14 upperclassmen overall.
 The team finished with a 19-16-4 overall record, a fifth-place finish in the regular-season CCHA standings, and an at-large bid to the NCAA Tournament.
 Competing with the second-most difficult schedule in the country, the Spartans received the at-large NCAA berth, its first trip to the national tournament since 2008.
 Junior and two-time captain Torey Krug led the team with a standout individual effort, earning CCHA Player of the Year, Defensive Defenseman of the Year, and First Team All-CCHA honors.
 He was also a First Team All-America pick as well as one of ten finalists for the Hobey Baker Memorial Award.
 Krug opted to forego his senior season in Green and White, signing with the Boston Bruins and playing in a pair of regular-season games for the NHL club that spring.

-Recognized by The Hockey News in five of the past six years on the list of the 100 most influential and powerful people in the sport (No. 46 in 2011), Anastos has an unrivaled passion for the game and savvy blend of administrative, business and communication skills, a Who's Who list of connections, and has provided progressive vision and dynamic leadership for college hockey.
-He brings all of that to Michigan State to advance the on-ice success and stature in college hockey of his alma mater, where he will guide the Spartans into their 72nd varsity season.
-He will also be helping Michigan State into the Big Ten Hockey Conference, which will begin play with the 2013-14 season.
+Recognized by The Hockey News in five of the past seven years on the list of the 100 most influential and powerful people in the sport (most recently No. 46 in 2011), Anastos has an unrivaled passion for the game and savvy blend of administrative, business and communication skills, a Who's Who list of connections, and has provided progressive vision and dynamic leadership for college hockey.
+He brings all of that to Michigan State to advance the on-ice success and stature in college hockey of his alma mater, where he will guide the Spartans into their 73rd varsity season.

 Anastos, who was honored as MSU's "Distinguished Spartan" by the hockey program in 2004, both played and coached at his alma mater before stepping into an administrative role.
 He was a four-year letterwinner at Michigan State (1981-85) for former coach Ron Mason, and received his bachelor's degree in construction management in 1987.
 He was in the first class of Michigan State players to skate exclusively in the CCHA after MSU left the WCHA as he helped the Spartans to three Great Lakes Invitational titles, a regular-season CCHA Championship in 1985, and four consecutive CCHA Tournament titles.
 His Spartan teams made four NCAA Tournament appearances, finishing fourth in the country in 1984 and losing a heartbreaking quarterfinal series to Providence in 1985.
 As a senior, he earned second-team all-conference honors and was named to the all-tournament teams at the CCHA Tournament and Great Lakes Invitational.
 In his career, Anastos skated in 151 games, scored 70 goals and recorded 73 assists for 153 points, and amassed 102 penalty minutes.
 He still holds the MSU record for short-handed goals in a season (7, scored in 1983-84), and ranks in a tie for fourth in the MSU annals with 10 career short-handed markers.

 In the fall of 1990, Anastos returned to his alma mater as an assistant coach under Ron Mason for two years.
-Those two teams went a combined 43-28-13, and in 1991-92, advanced to the Frozen Four, losing to eventual National Champion Lake Superior State, which was coached by current Notre Dame coach Jeff Jackson.
+Those two teams went a combined 43-28-13, and in 1991-92, advanced to the Frozen Four.

 In his role as CCHA commissioner, he has overseen the growth and changes in the membership over 13 years, and in April 2010, the CCHA played host to the record-breaking 2010 NCAA Men's Frozen Four at Ford Field in Detroit, the first Frozen Four to be held in a non-traditional hockey venue.
 A crowd of 34,954 watched the semifinal games and 37,592 attended the title game between Boston College and Wisconsin.
 The individual day attendance marks and the three-game total of 72,546 easily shattered the Frozen Four records, and the title-game attendance figure stands as the North American record for an indoor hockey game.